-The SFA fund skills training for further education (FE) in England.
+The ESFA fund skills training for further education (FE) in England.
 They support over 1,000 colleges, private training organisations, and employers with more than £4 billion of funding each year.
 The merger of the EFA and SFA led to the new combined agency called ESFA.

-ixion works with the SFA in providing consultancy and training to both businesses and individuals across the UK.
+ixion works with the ESFA in providing consultancy and training to both businesses and individuals across the UK.
 We support organisations with funding, to create an enhanced, skilled and sustainable workforce.

 About the Jobcentre Plus